 If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, the Deutruck GmbH shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may at any time directly contact our Data Protection Officer of the Deutruck GmbH or another employee of the controller.
+If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the Deutruck GmbH.

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.

-f the data subject wishes to exercise the right to withdraw the consent, he or she may at any time directly contact our Data Protection Officer of the Deutruck GmbH or another employee of the controller.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Deutruck GmbH.

 The data controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
 This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
 If the data controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the erasure.
 Other legitimate interest in this relation is, e.g. a burden of proof in a procedure under the General Equal Treatment Act (AGG).